telemachus/gitmirror/README.md

 # gitmirror

-gitmirror makes it easier to backup git repositories.
+gitmirror makes it easier to mirror git repositories.
 Details  to come.